Aniangelsuperbat1/code-every-day/2021/May/log.md

 **Today's Progress**: Applied to 10 jobs.
 Fixing Linkedin Profile more.
 Fixed portfolio website more.
 Added to blog.

 **Thoughts**: Went full steam ahead!
 Applying to jobs was a lot easier than I thought.
 It did help that I prepared everything in advance!
 Tomorrow will be easier!

+### Day 34: Tues.
+May 11th 2021

+**Today's Progress**: Applied to more jobs.
+Wrote in blog.

+**Thoughts**: Will be more focused on job hunting and completing questions on Leetcode.
+Will spend a litle less time on projects.